leeyoungji/Prediction-Cancer-using-Whole-Genome-Data/README.md

 # A Study on the Prediction of Cancer using Whole Genome Data and Deep Learning
-predicting cancer by using the entire genome data of an individual and deep learning
+predicting cancer by using the whole genome data of an individual and deep learning accessed on 5 September 2022
 ## Dependencies

 #### Python